WLCG-AuthZ-WG/common-jwt-profile/profile.md

 tokens may need to cover up to O(1 day) that some grid job payloads may need.
 Similarly, a file transfer request may need to wait for up to several days in the queue of a File Transfer Service (FTS) instance.
-It therefore is desirable to allow refresh tokens to have a maximum lifetime of at least 1 day, while FTS workflows may rather need multiple days.
+It therefore is desirable to allow refresh tokens to have a lifetime of at least 1 day, while FTS workflows may rather need multiple days.
 As a refresh token can only be used by the client to which it was issued, abuse of a refresh token implies the credentials of that client have been